dpcasady/grails-nestedset/README.md

 ```

 ##### Unit tests
-Nestedset plugin protects lft, rft and depth properties from manual modification.
+NestedSet plugin protects lft, rft and depth properties from manual modification.
 Since executeUpdates are not supported for unit testing, addNode doesn't work, so in order to bypass nestedset protection
 you can do the following:
 ```groovy
 Category category = new Categoria(name: 'Category 1')